Long Live (Taylor Swift song): Paula Fernandes version

 In 2012, Swift released a new version of "Long Live" featuring the Brazilian singer Paula Fernandes.
 It features Portuguese verses written and sung by Fernandes, and was released to promote the Brazilian edition of Swift's 2011 live album, Speak Now World Tour – Live, and was included in the soundtrack of the Brazilian soap opera Avenida Brasil.
-The version was released onto the Brazilian iTunes Store on January 3, 2012, through Universal Music Group.
+The version was made available on the Brazilian iTunes Store on January 3, 2012, through Universal Music Group.

 The music video for the song, directed by Eduardo Levy, includes scenes of Fernandes singing the song in a studio in Brazil and Swift performing it during a U.S. concert.
 In Billboard, Taylor Weatherby praised Fernandes's deeper vocals complementing Swift's lighter tones.
 Swift and Fernandes performed the song live at a Rio de Janeiro concert held at Citibank Hall on September 13, 2012.
 The version featuring Fernandes reached the top five on Billboard Brasils Hot 100 Airplay chart.
 "Long Live" was later included on Fernandes's studio album Meus Encantos (2012) as a bonus track, and her live album Multishow Ao Vivo: Um Ser Amor (2013).